 For nearly two decades through MY 2004, on a fleetwide basis, automotive technology innovation was generally utilized to support vehicle attributes other than CO2 emissions and fuel economy, such as weight, performance, utility, and other attributes.
 Beginning in MY 2005, technology has generally been used to increase both fuel economy (which has reduced CO2 emissions) and power, while keeping vehicle weight relatively constant.

-The average weight for new vehicles produced in MY 2015 was 4,035 pounds, a decrease of 25 pounds (less than a 1% change) compared to MY 2014.
-The weight of an average new car was flat, while the weight of an average new truck fell by 110 pounds.
-The 2% increase in truck share offset the weight reductions in trucks so that overall new vehicle weight was relatively unchanged.
+The average weight for new vehicles produced in MY 2016 was 4,035 pounds, which was unchanged from MY 2015 although the weight of an average new car fell by 23 pounds, and the weight of an average new truck fell by 24 pounds.
+The 2.1% increase in truck share offset the weight reductions in cars and trucks, so that overall new vehicle weight was relatively unchanged.

-Average new vehicle horsepower (hp) was also basically unchanged in MY 2015, as the average vehicle was 1 hp lower than MY 2014.
-With an average 229 hp, new vehicles are 1 hp below the record set in MY 2014 and MY 2011.
-Car horsepower was down by 1 hp and truck horsepower was down by 6 hp.
-The average 0-to-60 mph acceleration time was down by about 0.1 seconds in MY 2015.
+Average new vehicle horsepower (hp) was also basically unchanged in MY 2016, as the average vehicle was 1 hp higher than MY 2015.
+With an average 230 hp, new vehicles remain at a record high average horsepower.
+Car horsepower was down by 1 hp and truck horsepower increased by 1 hp.
+The average 0-to-60 mph acceleration time was the same in MY 2016 as MY 2015.

-Preliminary MY 2016 values suggest that average weight will be down about 50 pounds and horsepower will remain at 229 hp.
-EPA will not have final MY 2016 data until next year’s report.
+Preliminary MY 2017 values suggest that average weight will be up 9 pounds and horsepower up 2 hp.
+EPA will not have final MY 2017 data until next year’s report.

 In this report, vehicles are disaggregated into five vehicle types: car, car SUV, truck SUV, pickup truck, and minivan/van.
 Car SUVs are generally smaller 2WD SUVs that are considered cars for purposes of compliance with the GHG emissions and fuel economy standards.

-Truck SUVs had the largest production share increase of any vehicle type in MY 2015, up 4 percentage points to a record 28% of all production.
-Car SUVs achieved record market share of 10%, resulting in a record 38% market share for combined SUVs in MY 2015.
-Both car SUVs and truck SUVs achieved record high fuel economy and record low CO2 emissions with car SUVs reaching 25.3 mpg and truck SUVs reaching 22.0 mpg.
+Car SUVs had the largest production share increase of any vehicle type in MY 2016, up 1.3 percentage points to a record 12% of all production.
+Truck SUVs reached a record market share of 29%, resulting in a record 41% market share for combined SUVs in MY 2016.
+Car SUVs had the largest increase in fuel economy, at 1.1 mpg.
+Both car SUVs and truck SUVs achieved record high fuel economy and record low CO2 emissions, with car SUVs reaching 26.2 mpg and truck SUVs reaching 22.2 mpg.

-All five vehicle types have steadily increased fuel economy in recent years and are at or near their record high fuel economy.
+All five vehicle types have steadily increased fuel economy in recent years and are at or near their record high fuel economy levels.
 However, the market shift towards SUVs has offset some of the fleetwide benefits that otherwise would have been achieved due to the increased fuel economy within each vehicle type.
-Light trucks, which include pickups, truck SUVs, and minivans/vans, increased market share 2 percentage points in MY 2015, to 43% of production.
+Light trucks, which include pickups, truck SUVs, and minivans/vans, increased market share 2 percentage points in MY 2016, to 45% of production.
 This remains below the record light truck share of 48% reached in MY 2004.

-Preliminary MY 2016 data suggests that overall truck share will drop in MY 2016; however this projection is particularly uncertain given market conditions and low gasoline prices.
+Preliminary MY 2017 data suggests that overall truck share will drop in MY 2017; however, this projection is particularly uncertain given market conditions and low gasoline prices.

 Footprint is an important measure of vehicle size that is defined as the area enclosed by the tires of the vehicle (i.e., wheelbase multiplied by average track width).
 Both the GHG emissions and fuel economy standards rely on footprint to determine vehicle GHG and fuel economy targets.
 EPA began collecting industry-wide footprint data in MY 2008.